MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 ### Output Properties
 The return value of a function can be defined through output properties.
-The Output Properties section will have the "Fraud Query Language (FQL)" logic to return a value of the function.
+The Output Properties section will use the "Fraud Query Language (FQL)" logic to return a value of the function.
 These properties can then be accessed from within other functions, rules, velocities, post-decision action rules and routing rules by invoking the function.
 A function can have up to 30 output properties.
 For more information on Fraud Query Language and how to use it, see [Language reference guide](fpl-lang-ref.md)

 Output Properties section has 4 parts